moorepants/moorepants.info/content/a-tale-of-three-transit-stooges.rst

 This is also a lie.
 This service depends on $700K annually from UC Davis as well as grants from SACOG and the Air Resources Board.

-   *Would your fare structure change with an investment by Electrify America Green Cities in ZEV shuttle/bus?
+   *a.vi.
+Would your fare structure change with an investment by Electrify America Green Cities in ZEV shuttle/bus?
 If so why?*

    For the UC Davis to Sacramento service, we foresee transitioning the fare structure for the existing service to one that more closely reflects the